Hella Good: Music video

 Stefani riding a waterjet scene from the music video.

 The black-and-white music video was directed by Mark Romanek.
 Not following any plot, the video depicts the band as a group of punk rockers squatting in an abandoned ship while the rest are chasing Stefani throughout the ship.
 During the course of the video, the band members perform the song, using bodyboards to float electronic equipment, and they and their friends explore and dance throughout the ship.
 There are also sequences of people riding on personal water crafts, Stefani performing on a coiled rope, people playing Jet Set Radio Future, and Stefani broadcasting on a pirate radio station.

 Romanek came up with the video's concept it and e-mailed it to the band.
 He based it on a black-and-white Italian Vogue fashion shoot from the mid-1990s which featured models on waverunners.
 The video was then filmed over three days in March 2002 in Long Beach, California.
 The scenes inside the ship were filmed from man-made sets at South Bay Studios.

 The music video was moderately successful.
 Following a premiere on an episode of MTV's Making the Video, it reached number four on the network's video countdown Total Request Live.
 The video debuted on MuchMusic's Countdown in April 2002 and peaked at number six, spending over four months on the program.
 At the 2003 Music Video Production Association Awards, production designer Laura Fox won the Universal Studios Production Services Award for Best Art Direction for her work on this video.

+In popular culture

+The song was featured in the opening sequence of the 2005 film The Longest Yard, and was also used for the second season Alias episode "The Getaway" in 2003 and in the pilot episode of The Black Donnellys in 2007.

+In 2013 Rita Ora covered the song at Radio 1's Big Weekend.
+In 2026 Trixie Mattel and Bonnie McKee released a remix cover of the song.